 03 / UbiOps will build a Docker container with your code

-… and all the necessary packages and dependencies included.
-It then takes care of allocating compute resources using Kubernetes and exposing your deployment as a service via our API, while scaling up or down based on demand.
+All the necessary packages and files will be included.
+UbiOps then takes care of allocating compute resources using Kubernetes and running your deployment as a service with its own API endpoint.
+Scaling up or down goes automatically, based on demand.
 Without you having to worry about any of this.

 Are you a pro and want more control over your deployment?
 Use our advanced configuration options.
-For example to set memory or the auto-scaling settings.
+For example to change the auto-scaling settings, or to customize the Docker images.

 04 / Done!
-You just deployed your first code in UbiOps and turned it into a live service
+You just deployed your code to UbiOps and turned it into a live service

-You can now use your deployment by making requests directly to our API or by using our WebApp, client libraries and request scheduling tools.
-And you can integrate your deployment in your own website, dashboard or other application.
+You can now use your deployment by making requests directly to its API or by using our WebApp, client libraries or request scheduling tools.
+Use the API endpoint to integrate your deployment with your own website, dashboard or other application.

 Monitor all activity of your deployments using the metrics, logging and audit log features.